EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 ## Conclusion
 This concludes our project.
 We have successfully navigated through the life cycle of 3 Help Desk tickets within osTicket.
-I recommend taking the time to play around in osTicket by creating and working different tickets.
+Obviously there is much more to this product that covered here thus I recommend taking the time to play around in osTicket by creating and working different tickets.
 Use your imagination and have fun being your own Help Desk!